mmacdonald1/Github-API-Project/README.md

 ```
 ## Built With
 * React - framework
-* Reactstrap - package that integrate the Bootstrap styling libary with React
+* Reactstrap - package that integrates the Bootstrap styling libary with React